Online Update of Safety Assurances Using Confidence-Based Predictions: Case Studies

 \subsection{Running a Stop Sign}

-In this next scene, the ego vehicle is crossing an intersection at a speed of 23 m/s with the right of way.
-However, a human vehicle begins to enter the intersection early as the ego vehicle approaches, even though it is supposed to yield to the ego vehicle.
+In this next scene, the ego vehicle is crossing an intersection at a speed of 21 m/s with the right of way.
+Despite this, the human vehicle begins to enter the intersection early as the ego vehicle approaches.
 Interestingly, this scene also has extra semantic information that leads to poor predictions -- the human car is surrounded by other cars that remain stopped behind the stop line.
 Trajectron++ uses the history of agents in close proximity to the human to inform predictions on their control actions and believing that the human car will also stop.
 Thus, the robot immediately loses any confidence in the predictive model once the human begins to move forward.
 This is visualized in Figure \ref{fig:stopline} along with the FRTs with and without confidence.
 The belief is steadily regained as Trajectron++ determines the intent of the human.

-Both with and without confidence-based predictions, the robot is unable to stop before the stop line.
-Using model confidence, the ego vehicle is able to detect a potential collision after 3 seconds 19.5 meters away from the stop line, which is indicated by the white road line in Figure \ref{fig:stopline}.
-Without using confidence, detecting potential collision takes the robot 3.5 seconds and results in the robot being 8 m away from the stop line.
-Both cases require the ego vehicle to apply the maximum deceleration for 2.3 seconds.
-Without leveraging model confidence, the ego vehicle ends up 18.4 m past the stop line in the middle of the intersection, which leads to a collision.
-When using confidence, the extra 0.5 seconds to react means the ego vehicle only passes the stop line by 6.9 m and narrowly avoids collision.
+Using model confidence, the ego vehicle is able to detect a potential collision 47.8 meters away from the stop line, which is indicated by the white road line in Figure \ref{fig:stopline}.
+This allows the ego vehicle to gracefully stop before entering the intersection, decelerating at a rate of -4.61 m/$s^2$ for 4.55 seconds.
+Without using confidence, the robot detects potential collision 5.83 m away from the stop line and crashes with the human despite maximal deceleration.

 Each of the case studies illustrates that the updates of the FRT with respect to both changes in predictions and changes in model confidence result in a safer behavior.
 The FRTs in both scenarios, despite their differing appearance, were computed by the same value function.
 This shows that a single parameter-conditioned FRT can be used in different scenarios for safety updates.